Ushasri-Samala/aws-project/VNet_module/README.md

 # Virtual Network

+## Prerequisites

+->Terraform installed on your local machine
+->AWS credentials configured on your local machine

+## Resources Created

 ---> Resource: **"azurerm_resource_group"** => This resource creates an Azure Resource Group.
 **"name"** => This sets the name of the resource group.
 **"location"** => This sets the location of the resorce group.